 Go warm up with some nice hot coconut shrimp soup.

 This simple recipe for coconut shrimp soup is a tropical spin on your usual noodle soup.
 Sweet coconut and shrimp make this a delicious lunchtime treat!

 - 1 tablespoon cornstarch

-- 1 1/2 pounds large shrimp, peeled, deveined, and chopped
+- 1 1/2 pounds shrimp, peeled, deveined, and cut in halves or thirds

 - 4 scallions, thinly sliced